PoisotLab/2015_ms_scisoftware/ms.md

 More importantly, this is a major leap forward for reproducibility.
-If a specific version of the code is used, and can be cited, it becomes possible to reproduce the analysis in the exact same conditions --- this is particularly true since *Zenodo* (hosted on the CERN Data Centre) offers independent and redundant copies of every published version.
+If a specific version of the code is used, and can be cited, it becomes possible to reproduce the analysis in the exact same conditions --- this is particularly true since *Zenodo* (hosted by the CERN Data Centre) offers independent and redundant copies of every published version.

 ## Write documentation, publish use-cases